This site uses cookies as defined in our Cookie Policy, by continuing to use this site you agree to their use.

 Explore Antwerp, Belgium's second city.
 Known for its diamond cutting industry, fashion and the many great artists that lived in its vicinity, Antwerp is a city focused on art and culture.
 This morning you will arrive in Belgium’s second city, Antwerp.
 Freechoice: Spend the afternoon exploring the city of Antwerp at your own pace or return to your Space-Ship. | |||||||

-30th30 | MayMay | 202525 | Arnhem, Netherlands | ||||
+30th30 | MayMay | 202525 | Nijmegen, Netherlands | ||||

 31st31 | MayMay | 202525 | Düsseldorf, Germany | ||||

-Your Scenic Space-Ship will be sailing towards Dusseldorf this morning.
-Dusseldorf is an affluent city, which was dubbed ‘Little Paris’ by Napoleon.
+This morning you will arrive in Dusseldorf, an affluent city that was dubbed ‘Little Paris’ by Napoleon.
 The city is filled to the brim with museums and galleries, one of the world’s most luxurious shopping streets, an old town with around 260 pubs and bars, and a harbour precinct that blends the old with new: historic quay walls, warehouses and silos neighbour striking architecturally designed buildings by the likes of Frank Gehry.
 Freechoice: | |||||||

 1st01 | JunJun | 202525 | Cruising | ||||